ats-tandjoeng7/Credit_Risk_Analysis/README.md

 | EasyEnsembleClassifier | 0.931660                | 0.99      |    0.94 |  0.97    | **Highest accuracy**, **high recall/F1 score**  |
 | AdaBoostClassifier     | 0.737419                | 1.00      |    1.00 |  1.00    | Very good accuracy, **highest recall/F1 score** |

-**Table 9** provided the comparison and executive summary across the random oversampling/undersampling approaches, combinatorial SMOTEENN approaches, ensemble learning techniques, and adaptive boosting techniques that we have analyzed thus far.
+**Table 9** provides the comparison and executive summary across the random oversampling/undersampling approaches, combinatorial SMOTEENN approaches, ensemble learning techniques, and adaptive boosting techniques that we have analyzed thus far.
 The ensemble learning models, which commonly employ one of the so-called bagging, stacking, and boosting algorithms, performed better on average compared to the standard over- and under-sampling approaches.
 Here are the takeaways from our study to predict credit risk.

 - The SMOTE oversampling technique performed the best and provided the least bias towards predicting the high_risk loan statuses amongst the oversampling/undersampling/combinatorial algorithms (**Table 2**, **Table 9**).
 - The ClusterCentroids undersampling technique seemed to provide the worst overall results and hence I would recommend avoiding using the undersampling model for predicting credit risk in this study.
 The undersampling model might have deleted some valuable samples from the majority class when resampling our training dataset (**Table 3**, **Table 9**).